Human Services, BS

 She completed another co-op with IHI, supporting the Africa Region Team’s global operations and its projects in Ethiopia, Uganda, and Namibia.

-Hannah is currently a political organizing apprentice with Sierra Club.
+Hannah is currently the communications coordinator with Sierra Club.

 More Student Paths

 - Savita is from Boston and is a graduate of the Boston Latin School.

 - Originally a Cultural Anthropology major, Savita later became an English major with minors in Africana Studies and Writing Studies.

 - Through the service-learning course, Boston in Literature, Savita volunteered with 826 Boston to tutor in English.
 She is now a service-learning teaching assistant.

 - For her final project in Post-Colonial Women's Writers with Professor Aljoe, she researched Carnival and its cultural significance to Trinidad and Tobago.

 - Inspired by Professor Aljoe, Savita joined the Early Caribbean Digital Archive, working on an exhibit about Caribbean Carnival and creating and gathering teaching materials.

 - In 2020, she began a co-op with the Africana Studies program to learn more about the field of Black Studies.

 - Savita wants to work to better her own community.
 In the future, she hopes to become a high school teacher or a college professor. ..